 More Montessori-Inspired Skeleton Activities

-Montessori-Inspired Skeleton Unit (my roundup post from 2012 with lots of great skeleton activities)
+Montessori-Inspired Skeleton Unit (my roundup post)

 This post is part of the 12 Months of Montessori Learning series!